VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 # 2023_Pietroiusti_etal_ESD

 Water balance model and analysis scripts used in Pietroiusti et al. 2023 Lake Victoria flood attribution study.
-Data used in the analysis is available on Zenodo: [INSERT LINK] or by request.
+Data used in the analysis is available on Zenodo: [INSERT LINK].

 ## Description